FaisalAbusharar/CVDA/README.md

 - User-locked protection (commands can only be run by you).
 - Support for function keys in keystroke commands
 - Switch tabs remotely from anywhere.
+- Take a screenshot of your desktop and view it.

 ---